Home Link About Us Link Contact Us Link Catalog Link Feedback Link FYI Link PCG Ordering Link View Cart

 Reflective material was made by very precisely aligning tiny aluminum shavings in the vinyl.
 Now glass beads are used, for better reflectivity, while keeping the original appearance.

 All Premium vinyl that is reflective is much thicker than premium non-reflective.
-It measures 6-7 mil without the adhesive.
+It measures 7 mil without the adhesive.
 3M Scotchlite is the name of Premium reflective material.
-It costs $1,195.00 for a 24 inch-by-50 yard roll.
+It costs well over $1,500 for a 24 inch-by-50 yard roll.
 The inferior grades from 3M, or anyone else, cost much less.

-3M also makes a Premium vinyl that is just like 7725 series; it is called 220 series.
+3M also makes a Premium vinyl that is just like 220 series.
 It has an edge-punched paper backing, for use in cutting machines with cogged material-guidance wheels.

-Two years ago, an extremely thin, durable vinyl was introduced by Graphics Fusion Company.
-It is called “Nanostrate”, and is only 25 microns thick.
-That is 7 times thinner than 7725 material.
+In 2005, an extremely thin, durable vinyl was introduced by Graphics Fusion Company, called “Nanostrate”, and was only 25 microns thick.
+That is seven times thinner than current premium material.
 It is now used on planes, boats, Indy racecars, and custom cars.
 It is likely to be the future standard.

 Date codes on original stripe boxes will help you find original DiNoc material.
 Some of it is labeled as such, but some is not.
 If the date code is something like 3309, that is the 330th day of 1969, and that dealer replacement stripe will indeed be DiNoc.